 - A High School Junior or Senior

-- Place into college level English OR math on the COMPASS placement test (taken at the college)
+- Place into college level English OR math on the placement test (taken at the college)

-- Some colleges will accept your ACT, SAT, or high school transcript for placement in lieu of the COMPASS Test.
+- Some colleges will accept your ACT, SAT, or high school transcript for placement in lieu of the placement test.
 Check the college websites for more information.

 Steps to Getting Started